What Hospice Does Not Tell You?

 Indeed, hospice care unfolds across four distinctive stages, each carefully calibrated to meet the unique needs of patients and their families.
 Are there different stages of hospice?

-The first stage, routine home care, extends the comforting embrace of hospice into the familiar surroundings of a patient’s home, offering a gentle presence and support.
+The first stage, routine home care, extends hospice’s comforting embrace into a patient’s familiar surroundings, offering a gentle presence and support.

 In the second stage, continuous home care, the level of care intensifies.
 During brief periods of crisis, more constant and vigilant assistance is provided within the patient’s home, ensuring comfort and stability.